What Is Human Libido?

 How many times have you thought “there’s nothing I can do” about something health-related?
 You’re not the only one; most of us tend to think that way.
 As soon as we are experiencing some issue, including sexuality problems, we panic and assume the demise is inevitable.

-You will be happy to know that low sex drive is entirely manageable and you can repair it.
+You will be happy to know that loss of libido is entirely manageable and you can repair it.
 In fact, options for higher sex drive are numerous; you just have to be proactive and willing to give them a chance.

 How Male And Female Libido Compare?